© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn y Bryn Ring Cairn is a scheduled monument protected by Cadw under reference CM304.
 View the official record →

-Cefn y Bryn Ring Cairn is a prehistoric funerary monument located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under reference CM304.
+Cefn y Bryn Ring Cairn is a Neolithic funerary monument located in Carmarthenshire, Wales, consisting of a ring of stones surrounding a central cairn structure.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM304.

 Cefn y Bryn Ring Cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn y Bryn Ring Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM304.